2024 Supercars Championship: Mid-season changes

 Brodie Kostecki decided to sit out the Bathurst 500 and Melbourne SuperSprint rounds.
 Todd Hazelwood substituted for him at Erebus Motorsport.
 Kostecki would return to Erebus at the Taupō Super400.

 Jack Le Brocq participated in the opening practice of the Adelaide 500 round, but departed afterwards to attend the birth of his first child.
 Cooper Murray replaced Le Brocq for the remainder of the weekend.

 Richie Stanaway participated at the Adelaide 500 round, up to Practice 3, but sat out the remainder of the weekend after suffering a concussion after qualifying.
 Kai Allen was originally set to sub for Stanaway, but Allen's Super2 team, Eggleston Motorsport, blocked this in favor of Allen focusing on the Super2 title.
 As a result, Dale Wood ended up substituting for Stanaway for the Saturday race.
 Stanaway couldn't get medical clearance to race on the Sunday and was replaced by Allen after Grove Racing got the necessary sign off from every Super2 team to allow him to compete in both Super2 and the main championship in the same weekend.

+Wildcard entries

+Triple Eight Race Engineering continued their successful wildcard program, entering Cooper Murray in a third car at the Darwin Triple Crown, which was later used for him to partner Craig Lowndes for the Sandown 500 and Bathurst 1000.

+Matt Chahda Motorsport would again enter the endurance rounds with Chahda and Brad Vaughan driving.

+Tickford Racing entered a third car for Lochie Dalton at the Sydney SuperNight.

 Calendar

-The following circuits are due to host a round of the 2024 championship.
+The following circuits hosted a round of the 2024 championship.